lverweijen/datarules/README.md

 ## Goal and motivation

-The idea of the project is to create similar tools as can be found on https://github.com/data-cleaning/, but to use python instead of R.
+The idea of this project is to define rules to validate and correct data in pandas dataframes.
+Whenever possible, it does this in a vectorized way, which makes this library really fast.

 Reasons to make this:
 - Implement the whole data pipeline in a single language (python).
+No need to call subprocess or http to send your data to R and back.
 - Directly use pandas and all other python packages you are already familiar with.
 No need to relearn how everything is done in R.
-- No need to call subprocess or http to send your data to R and back.
+- Validation can be very fast if vectorized.

-## Status:
+## Usage

-For now this package provides two operations on data:
+This package provides two operations on data:

-- checks (if data is correct)
+- checks (if data is correct).
+Also knows as validations.
-- corrections (corrections to fix data)
+- corrections (how to fix incorrect data)

 ### Checks